SvenMuth/Brainf___Interpreter/README.md

 An interpreter for Brainfuck.
 Currently in progress.

+Only tested on Linux.

+Updates:

-Update: Hello World Code is running now.
+- Hello World Code is running now.
+- Implemented basic debugger (Flag -DDEBUG can be set in CMakeList).